Film: Alien: Resurrection

 - Sociopathic Hero: This Ripley is extremely cynical and callous, due to partially merging with the Aliens.
 A doctor theorizes that she has some form of emotional autism.
 Some examples of her sociopathy are trying to strangle Dr. Wren on a whim, breaking another doctor's arm immediately after she wakes up (in a deleted scene), and looking at another character getting dragged off by the Aliens with curious fascination.
 The only time she shows any real emotion is when she finds her other clones and incinerates them, and when her "son" (the Newborn) dies.

-- Space Does Not Work That Way: The Newborn at the end of Resurrection gets its entire body sucked through a dime-sized hole in the airlock window.
+- Space Does Not Work That Way: The Newborn gets its entire body sucked through a dime-sized hole in the airlock window.
 If you were naked and subjected to the same conditions, you should be able to walk away in spite of the suctionnote .

 - Stock Subtitle: "Resurrection" is notoriously overused in the film industry as a sequel subtitle.